PennyLaneAI/catalyst/doc/dev/architecture.md

 - **Compiler Core:** An MLIR-based compiler for hybrid quantum programs.
     Provides optimizations and other transformations such as automatic differentiation, with a growing library of compilation passes.
-    Targets LLVMIR with QIR syntax for code generation.
+    Targets LLVM IR with QIR syntax for code generation.

 - **Runtime:** A runtime library for execution of hybrid quantum programs.
     While classical computation is compiled to native code, all quantum functionality is managed and